TJAdryan/jekyll_blog/_posts/2025-06-01-Next-Train-To-Alberquerque.md

 Tired of anxiously peering down a dark subway tunnel, wondering when your train will actually arrive, or opening an app that asks you to scroll through every line to find the one you need?

 With a bit of Python and access to the MTA's live data, you can build your own simple subway arrival tracker.
 I have heard of some nice projects that people have used to keep a little sign in their apartment that tells them when the next train is coming.
 If you are instested in that, this will help get you started.
+The MTA used to require an API key for accessing their real-time data, but now you can access it freely.
+Which is exactly one less thnig you need to worry about.

 This post will guide you through: